Nagesh-Rathod-29/Medical-insurance/README.md

 #  Medical Insurance Charges Prediction

-This project contains following data and with the help of ML algorithms we need to predict the medical insurance charges of a person.
+This project contains following data and with the help of ML algorithms we need to predict the medical insurance charges for a person.

 #### Features in dataset